 For decades psychologists largely ignored ambivalence because they didn’t think it was meaningful.
 The way researchers studied attitudes—by asking participants where they fell on a scale ranging from positive to negative—also made it difficult to tease apart who held conflicting opinions from those who were neutral, according to Mark Zanna, a University of Waterloo professor who studied ambivalence.
 (Similarly, psychologists long believed it wasn’t necessary to examine men and women separately when studying the way people think.)

 Now, researchers have been investigating how ambivalence, or lack of it, affects people’s lives, and how they might be able to make better decisions.
-Overall, thinking in shades of gray is a sign of maturity, enabling people to see the world as it really is.
+Overall, thinking in shades of grey is a sign of maturity, enabling people to see the world as it is.
 It’s a “coming to grips with the complexity of the world,” says Jeff Larsen, a psychology professor who studies ambivalence at Texas Tech University in Lubbock.

 In a recent study, college students were asked to write an essay coming down on one side or another of a contentious issue, regarding a new law affecting young adults, while other groups of students were allowed to write about both sides of the issue.
 The students forced to choose a side reported feeling “more uncomfortable, even physically sweating more”, says Frenk van Harreveld , a social psychologist at the University of Amsterdam who studies how people deal with ambivalence.